cftellezc/GA_PSO_ECC_parameter_Optimization/README.md

 ## License

-This project is licensed under the UNAL License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.